farzinlize/odin/telecom/short-def.md

 - the Base Station Controller (**BSC**)
 ### Abis Interface
 enabling the transfer of information between the Base Station Transceiver Subsystem (BTS) and the Base Station Controller (BSC)
+### NIF: Nodal Interworking Function

+1. **Protocol Conversion**: NIF converts messages between different protocols, such as Mobile Application Part (MAP) and Diameter, ensuring compatibility and interoperability between legacy and new network elements.
+2. **Network Interconnection**: NIF enables the interconnection of different network nodes, including SS7, Diameter, and other signaling protocols, facilitating roaming and handovers between disparate networks.
+3. **Service Interworking**: NIF supports the interworking of various services, such as SMS, voice, and data, across different networks and protocols.